 Fix the women: The 1980’s saw an array of “Fix the Women” progams that were well-meaning in trying to help women become more confident, visible, well-networked and assertive – but many reinforced a notion that women needed to “act like men” and “fit” into existing patriarchal structures and organizations if they were to succeed (all while still being a superwoman in the home).
 Shoulder pads, power suits, high heels and a loud voice were in fashion.

 Change the organization – The 1990’s and noughties focused on organizational development: “Maybe if we change or fix the organizational structures, women will thrive?”
 So areas like the focus on women in the boardroom escalated, as did more diverse recruiting, inclusive talent pipelines, and attention to wider diversity groups beyond gender such as race, LGBT+ and so forth.
 The introduction of “Top Company” and “Top Women” style lists occurred and as they increased in popularity, the number of new lists launched each year increased exponentially.
 The number of women’s conferences and networks also increased significantly – and continue to play an important and necessary role across all countries.
+Live or in person, women’s health conferences attract the attention of researchers to discuss an important aspect of women’s lives and tackle some of the most pressing health issues facing women today.
 The volume of gender-related research also increased – new insight, new terms and understandings, new phrases, measurement of the extent of problems or success; hard facts and numbers.

 Men as allies: In more recent years, men as advocates and champions of change has been recognized as a major trend in accelerating women’s equality.
 Many progressive CEOs and influential leaders have committed via formal public channels to helping build diverse and inclusive organizations that challenge stereotypes and bias.